 And if that is indeed the case, poker players and others who currently patronize state-regulated internet gambling sites or have pending account balances should logically inquire about the future of these services.
-While seeking clarity from their respective service providers on the status of their funds, and how that status may be affected on or after June 14th.
+While seeking clarity from their respective service providers on the status of their funds, and how that status may be affected in 2020 and beyond.

 Because of this, we will leave the section below as a ‘placeholder’ to update our readers when/if official communication is relayed from online poker sites that operate in a licensed, statewide regulated environment within the United States.
 Keep in mind that the licensed brands listed below do NOT owe myself or Part Time Poker a direct response (as poker sites have their own proprietary means of communicating).
 It is being included as a consideration to our readers who may desire updated info on official communication regarding real money accounts.

 The extent to which the U.S. Department of Justice is willing to enforce the Wire Act’s restrictions on spreading “wagering-related communications” across state lines is unclear at this time.
 Barring a court-mandated injunction or other binding government action, it is understood that associated businesses and statewide government interests have until 2020 to come into compliance.